anguy112/rshell/README.md

 ##Bugs

-* when a command is failed to execute, the exit command does not exit rshell completely.
+* After a command fails to execute, the exit command does not exit rshell properly.
+An additional exit command is required to exit rshell.
-* Exit command after a previous failed command also causes extra commands (from previous input string)
+* The "&&" connector function does not work properly after a failed command.
+After the exit command is entered, the command that is not supposed to execute is executed before exiting rshell.